 Unfortunately, we are not hiring at the moment.
 But we hope to expand our team as we grow our readership.

-The Maple does welcome unsolicited pitches for long-form news stories, explainer pieces, and personal essays that shed new light on the top political issues of the day.
-If you are interested in sending us a pitch, please visit our About Us page to learn more about our process.
+The Maple does welcome unsolicited pitches for news and opinion pieces.
+If you are interested in sending us a pitch, please visit our Pitch Us page to learn more about our process.

 We also maintain a "writer roster" of freelancers to regularly contribute to The Maple.
 Join our writer roster and if we have a story or article idea that looks right for you, we’ll reach out to you directly and offer it as an assignment.

 If you have any additional questions or concerns, feel free to reach out to us at email@example.com